How to get a Home Loan with Bad Credit

 5. Demonstrate stability

-Try and maintain relatively stable employment and residence.
+Try to maintain relatively stable employment and residence.
 This doesn’t mean you have to stay in a job you hate for 12 months or can’t move house.
-However, the more settled you look on paper, the more likely the lender is to view you a stable applicant.
+However, the more settled you look on paper, the more likely the lender is to view you as a stable applicant.

 6. Keep current loans in good shape.